Vikuman/doctor-appointment/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Dribble Link
-UI Idea has been taken from [https://dribbble.com/shots/6478572-Dental-Clinic-Personal-Account](here).
+UI Idea has been taken from [https://dribbble.com/shots/6478572-Dental-Clinic-Personal-Account](https://dribbble.com/shots/6478572-Dental-Clinic-Personal-Account).

 ## Available Scripts
+First Clone/Download this repo

 In the project directory, you can run:

+### `yarn install`

+It will install all the required packages.<br/>

+Now run,<br/>

 ### `yarn start`